-A second Phase IIb study in HIV-infected, antiretroviral naïve adults is currently underway (LATTE-2), with 310 participants enrolled to receive oral 744 30mg + ABC/3TC for 20 weeks followed by a long acting regimen containing 744 LA + TMC278LA or continuation of oral medications.
+A second Phase 2b study in HIV-infected, antiretroviral naïve adults is currently underway (LATTE-2), with 310 participants enrolled to receive oral 744 30mg + ABC/3TC for 20 weeks followed by a long acting regimen containing 744 LA + TMC278LA or continuation of oral medications.
 Data from this study is limited and preliminary.
-There has been one drug related SAE reported to date (migraine headache).
-One participant with Hepatitis C infection and underlying stage 3/4liver fibrosis received oral 744 30mg + ABC/3TC and developed possible drug induced liver injury.
+One participant with Hepatitis C infection and underlying stage 3/4liver fibrosis received oral 744 30mg + ABC/3TC and developed possible drug induced liver injury and a second subject on oral 744 30 mg + ABC/3TC, with steatohepatitis, developed possible drug induced liver injury approximately 6 months after initiating oral 744.
 See details below under Hepatic Safety.
+Two deaths have occurred on study, one due to a motor vehicle accident (unrelated to study products), and as noted above, one due to anoxic brain injury from status epilepticus in the setting of recreational drug use; contribution from oral 744 could not be ruled out.